-HOUSTON – Houston is no stranger to impactful industrial fires, many that have claimed dozens and dozens of lives over the years.
+HOUSTON – Houston is no stranger to impactful industrial incidents, many that have claimed dozens and dozens of lives over the years.

-Here’s a look at some of the most significant industrial fires and explosions to occur in the area’s history.
+Here’s a look at some of the most significant industrial incidents, including fires, explosions and chemical leaks, to occur in the area’s history.